 Stopping treatment with cyclic antidepressants

-Cyclic antidepressants aren't considered addictive, but sometimes physical dependence, which is different from addiction, can occur.
-So stopping treatment abruptly or missing several doses can cause withdrawal-like symptoms.
+Cyclic antidepressants aren't considered addictive.
+However, stopping antidepressant treatment abruptly or missing several doses can cause withdrawal-like symptoms.
+Symptoms may vary depending on how the drug works.
 This is sometimes called discontinuation syndrome.
 Work with your doctor to gradually and safely decrease your dose.

 Finding the right antidepressant